donnyroufs/clean-architecture-ts-studies/clean-architecture-01/src/application/README.md

 #### Input Port

 Technically it's an **interface** that the outer world can use to map the required data that we need.
 However since we are in TypeScript land we can't do much with interfaces therefore I have decided to use classes instead.
-This way we can add data annotations when required.
+This way we can add data annotations when required. **Also** the reason for it being an interface is probably because Bob does not want it to be tightly coupled, which will make testing "harder".
+I think it's yet another decision on whether you want to add 2 more files (mapper and impl of port) or create one class that does both.
+It's probably best practice to use this inside your DI container though!

 Uncle Bob also mentioned that you can decide to use function arguments or POJOs.
 However I think this is very case specific!